JurYel/angular-shopping-cart-project/README.md

 ## Development server

+- **Extract environment.zip in src** - this will load the env variables for the AWS S3 bucket
+- **Run `json-server --watch database.json`** for the app to access the json database and load the data necessary.
-Run `ng serve` for a dev server.
+- **Run `ng serve` for a dev server**.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Web Pages